openownership/data-standard/docs/standard/modelling/repr-trusts.rst

 A trust with a known beneficiary, known trustee, known settlor and known protector.
 The trust has a legal personality.

 .. figure:: ../../_assets/trust-scenario2.svg
    :alt: Diagram show linked statements.
-Entity statement labeled Trust A with entityType type 'legalEntity' and subtype 'trust.'
+Entity statement labeled Trust A with  type 'legalEntity' and subtype 'trust.'
 Trust A is connected to person A by a relationship statement with interest type 'settlor', person B by a relationship statement with interest type 'trustee', person C by a relationship statement with interest type 'protector', and person D by a relationship statement with interest type 'beneficiary.'
    :figwidth: 100%
    :align: center